jasonbayton/11ty/_src/blog/2022/11/november-play-policy-changes.md

 When debugging the app installation, or lack thereof, logs should show failure to install due to a compatibility issue.

-It's by no means uncommon for applications to simply not turn up on devices, oftentimes this is due to a geo-restriction set by the developer, a permission issue (where an app may require a camera on a device without one), or a genuine compatibility problem (32bit apps on 64bit OS, for example).
+It's by no means uncommon for applications to simply not turn up on devices, often this is due to a geo-restriction set by the developer, a permission issue (where an app may require a camera on a device without one), or a genuine compatibility problem (32bit apps on 64bit OS, for example).
 This latest change simply adds one more reason as to why an app may not be installing on-device.

 ## What can be done?